datafolklabs/cement/doc/source/index.rst

     * Damemon extension handles background processes (adds --daemon option)
     * Genshi output handler extension provides Text Templating

+*Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.

 Other sites that might be helpful.